Fresh foods help Morrisons win wary shoppers

-LONDON Wm Morrison Supermarkets (MRW.L) beat forecasts to report an 8 percent rise in first-half profits, as a focus on fresh foods, low prices and promotions helped it win custom from bigger rivals in a tough consumer environment.
+LONDON Wm Morrison Supermarkets (MRW.L) beat forecasts with an 8 percent rise in first-half profit as a focus on fresh foods, low prices and promotions helped it to win custom from bigger rivals in a tough consumer environment.

 "A third of our customers are saying they are getting to the end of the month and saying they literally have nothing left over, so they are having to change the way they shop," he told reporters.

-Shoppers are buying more with cash, with credit card transactions down 8 percent, spending more time in stores and online checking prices, buying more goods on promotion, and sharing bulk purchases with friends, he said.
+Shoppers are buying more with cash, with credit card transactions down 8 percent, spending more time in store and online to check prices, buying more goods on promotion, and sharing bulk purchases with friends, he said.

-They are also cooking more at home and more from scratch, playing into Morrisons strength in fresh foods, he added, noting rocketing sales for ingredients like fresh herbs.
+They are also cooking more at home, and more from scratch, playing into Morrisons strength in fresh foods, he added.

-Morrisons, Britain's fourth-biggest grocer behind J Sainsbury (SBRY.L), Asda (WMT.N) and market leader Tesco (TSCO.L), produces more of its own fresh foods than any of its rivals, and employs more specialist butchers, bakers and fishmongers.
+Morrisons, the No.4 grocer behind J Sainsbury (SBRY.L), Asda (WMT.N) and market leader Tesco (TSCO.L), produces more of its own fresh foods than any of its rivals, and employs more specialist butchers, bakers and fishmongers.

 "Consumer confidence is at a generational low.
 We don't see any uptick for the time being, he said on a conference call.

 While grocers are finding life tough, the pain is even greater for retailers selling discretionary items.
-Home Retail HOME.L, Britain's biggest household goods retailer, posted an 8.6 percent drop in underlying quarterly sales at its Argos chain on Thursday, while a study showed 14.5 percent of UK shops standing vacant.
+Home Retail HOME.L, the biggest household goods retailer, posted an 8.6 percent drop in underlying quarterly sales at its Argos chain on Thursday, while a study showed 14.5 percent of shops standing vacant.

-Morrisons, which runs over 440 stores, said it made a profit before tax and one-off items of 442 million pounds in the six months ended July, just ahead of analysts' average forecast of 437 million, and is to pay an interim dividend of 3.17 pence a share, up 10 percent on a proforma basis.
+Morrisons, which runs around 440 stores, said it made a profit before tax and one-off items of 442 million pounds in the six months ended July, just ahead of analysts' average forecast of 437 million.

 Sales at stores open at least a year rose 2.2 percent, excluding petrol and VAT sales tax.
 That was down from 2.5 percent growth in the first quarter, which was boosted by a strong Easter and celebrations around a royal wedding, but ahead of forecasts for an increase of about 1.9 percent.